 Email me at email@example.com if you’d like to submit something, or leave a comment.
 I am always willing to consider suggestions for making the site more useful.

-- My name is Arnie and I am 72 years old.
+- My name is Arnie and I am 72 years old (in 2010).
 My love for the outdoors started when I was a just over 2 years old.
 I wandered out of sight to a local lake over a mile away.
 My dog came with me and we were together when we were discovered.
 I hiked and camped with the Boy Scouts.
 In 1958, as a college freshman, I went on 2 backpacking trips to Mt Washington.
 I am still hiking and backpacking in the White Mountains of New Hampshire.
 At this time, my experience has been hiking in the USA and Canada, in the states of New Hampshire, Massachusetts, Florida, and Colorado, and the provinces of Ontario, Quebec, Prince Edward Island, New Brunswick, and Nova Scotia.
 I am outdoors almost daily year around.
 Other outdoor activities include snowshoeing, cross country skiing, car camping, and bicycling.
 My goal on all my adventures is safety and comfort and most of all fun, for myself and my hiking companions.

 - During last winter I snowshoed 7 times, with one trip lasting 9 hours.
 This past summer I was on 6 backpacking trips.
 Two of them in pursuit of 4000 foot mountains and the remaining four along the Monadnock Sunapee Greenway Trail.